Arabis

 Arabis /ˈærəbᵻs/, or rockcress, is a genus of flowering plants, within the family Brassicaceae.

 Description

-The species are herbaceous, annual or perennial plants, growing to 10–80 cm tall, usually densely hairy, with simple entire to lobed leaves 1–6 cm long, and small white four-petaled flowers.
-The fruit is a long, slender capsule containing 10-20 or more seeds.
+The species are herbaceous, annual or perennial plants, growing to tall, usually densely hairy, with simple entire to lobed leaves long, and small white four-petaled flowers.
+The fruit is a long, slender capsule containing 10–20 or more seeds.
 Natural habitat for Arabis species is rocky mountain/cliff sides or dry sites.
 Cultivation of Arabis is best suited for rock gardens or container gardens.
 This genus is pollinated by members of Apieae and Lepidoptera.